Novel Writing Tips

 Describe

-the location, both broad and clear.
+the location, both near and far.

 Establish

-landscapes and bring details near.
+landscapes and character.

-Integrate
+Integrate character senses.

 Comments